Standardized: stinging nettle

 Our North American Nettle Leaf is organically cultivated in the Pacific Northwest.

 Nettle has been used worldwide for centuries in a variety of countries and cultures.
-It has been eaten as a wild food plant, applied topically to the skin, and drunk as an herbal tea for its diuretic and soothing effects.
+It has been eaten as a wild food plant, applied topically to the skin, and drunk as an herbal tea.
 It was used extensively for its fibers and was woven into cloth.
 Nettle fibers were considered to be high quality and comparable to flax or hemp in Northern Europe.
+Nettle supports healthy urinary function and has mild diuretic action.*

 Our North American nettle leaf produces a light infusion, with a mild flavor and grass-like undertones.
 This cultivated leaf does not brew as strong as the European nettle leaf that we offer.